 The ThingMagic Nano has one monostatic antenna port.
 This port is capable of both transmitting and receiving.
 The module also supports Using a Multiplexer, allowing up to 4 total logical antenna ports, controlled using two GPIO lines.

-The ThingMagic Nano does not support bistatic (separate transmit and receive port) operation.
+NOTE: The ThingMagic Nano does not support bistatic (separate transmit and receive port) operation, even when configured to operate with a multiplexer.

 Using a Multiplexer